-2. Basis of presentation
+2. Basis of preparation

-These consolidated financial statements for the years ended March 31, 2013 and 2012 have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+These consolidated financial statements for the years ended March 31, 2014 and 2013 have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).

-The policies applied in these consolidated financial statements are based on IFRS issued and outstanding as of July 25, 2013, the date the Board of Directors approved the statements.
+The policies applied in these consolidated financial statements are based on IFRS issued and outstanding as of July 23, 2014, the date the Board of Directors approved the financial statements.